curl/curl/docs/libcurl/curl_url_get.md

 ## CURLU_URLENCODE

 If set, curl_url_get(3) URL encodes the hostname part when a full URL is retrieved.
-If not set (default), libcurl returns the URL with the host name "raw" to support IDN names to appear as-is.
-IDN host names are typically using non-ASCII bytes that otherwise gets percent-encoded.
+If not set (default), libcurl returns the URL with the hostname raw to support IDN names to appear as-is.
+IDN hostnames are typically using non-ASCII bytes that otherwise gets percent-encoded.

 Note that even when not asking for URL encoding, the '%' (byte 37) is URL